Super-brawl-team/epsilon/poincare/doc/simplification.md

 ## Approximation strategy

-The simplification algorithm handles two simplification strategies :
+The simplification algorithm handles two simplification strategies:
  - `Default`: Default strategy.
  - `ApproximateToFloat`: Everything that can be approximated to a float is approximated (everything but variables, random, expressions having children that cannot be approximated).

 `ApproximateToFloat` strategy is less demanding in term of tree size, but the quality of the simplification will downgrade (example of $1-0.3-0.7$).
+It is a downgraded strategy compared to the `Default` one.

-Approximation strategy is checked here and later in the simplification algorithm (some steps may unlock new possible approximations).
+Strategy is a parameter given to the simplification.
+We start simplification with the given startegy, and we can downgrade the strategy during the simplification process for example if:

-At this step :
+- we detected units in the expression: most units (except angle ones) enforce an approximation of the expression

-### If we detected units in the expression
+- `TreeStack` is full

-Most units (except angle ones) enforce an approximation of the expression.
-There is no need to simplify with `Default` strategy in that case (since strategy will be accounted for later as well).
+To ensure a constant strategy throughout the simplification process, we raise a `RelaxContext` exception that restarts the simplification with a downgraded strategy, unless it is already at the downgraded strategy.

-To ensure a constant strategy throughout the Simplification process, we simply raise a `RelaxContext` exception, restarting the simplification with a downgraded strategy, unless it is already at `ApproximateToFloat`.
+Most of the time, we use the `Default` strategy and let the simplification handle eventual strategy change.

 ### If strategy is `ApproximateToFloat`

-Before projection (that could reduce approximation precision) and random nodes seeding (that is not yet relevant), apply the approximation to reduce the expression as much as possible.
+We apply a first round of approximation here to reduce the expression as much as possible.
+We do it before projection because it can reduce approximation precision, and before random nodes seeding because it is not yet relevant.

 For example:
 $$ln(cos(x))^{ln(cos(1))} = ln(cos(x))^{-0.615626}$$

 ## Random nodes seeding

-Since the next steps may duplicate parts of the expression, we need to seed each random node. a duplicated random node should evaluate to the same random number.
+Since the next steps may duplicate parts of the expression, we need to seed each random node because a duplicated random node should evaluate to the same random number.

-For example, with this projection, both random should never approximate to different values.
+For example, with this projection, both random should always approximate to the same value.
 $$sinh(random())=\frac{e^{random()}-e^{-random()}}{2}$$

 Therefore, we seed each random in this step with an id.
 On approximation, random nodes with a same id will be approximated to the same value.

 ## Context user symbols

-User symbols and functions stored in the given context are replaced with their definition, even if nested.
+User symbols and functions stored in the given context are replaced with their definition (see `SymbolicComputation` enum for replacement rules), even if nested.

 If anything has been replaced, reapply previous step to seed new random nodes.